QuentinRapilly/NAGINI-3D/README.md

 ## Method description

 Our approach consists in training a U-Net to:
-1. locate the objects of interest in an 3D image using a predicted probability map $\hat{p}$,
+1. locate the objects of interest in a 3D image using a predicted probability map $\hat{p}$,
 2. for each object, predict a set of control points $\lbrace\hat{\boldsymbol{f}}\_{\boldsymbol{x},i}\rbrace\_i$ describing a parametric surface $\hat{\boldsymbol{s}}\_{\boldsymbol{x}}$ representing the object located in $\boldsymbol{x}$,
 3. (optionnal) a snake optimisation procedure based on image gradient can be used to optimize the surfaces.

 To evaluate the loss used to train the network, the Ground-Truth (GT) probability/spots map $p$ and a sampling $S$ representing each object of the training dataset are required.
-Some tools available in this Github will help you pre-process you data to create them.
+Some tools available in this Github will help you pre-process your data to create them.

-The training and inference pipeline are summerized on the following figures.
+The training and inference pipelines are summerized on the following figures.

 **Training pipeline:**
 ![image](images/pipeline/training.png)